BRAY

 INTRODUCTION

 With a career spanning over 34 years Bray's artistic achievements place him alongside the most prominent painters in the region.
-Bray however, goes beyond a simple definition and might be your best example of the energetic self-taught artist, a student of his own making who champions Pollock and de Kooning while seriously looking at Picasso.
 Continually striving and experimenting he seems determined to master the art of his own inventions using the basic tools of oil painting.

 Harry Georgeson, sculptor and close friend to Bray writes in his essay 'Northeast Corridor - 2010'